The rampart-lmdb module

 • mapAsync - a Boolean, whether, when using writeMap, LMDB should use asynchronous flushes to disk.
 As with noSync, a system crash can then corrupt the database or lose the last transactions.
 Calling sync below ensures on-disk database integrity.

-• noReadAhead - a Boolean, whether LMDB should Turn off readahead.
+• noReadAhead - a Boolean, whether LMDB should turn off readahead.
 Most operating systems perform readahead on read requests by default.
 This option turns it off if the OS supports it.
 Turning it off may help random read performance when the DB is larger than RAM and system RAM is full.

 • writeMap - a Boolean, whether to write data directly to LMDB’s memory map of the database environment.
 This is faster and uses fewer mallocs, but loses protection from application bugs like wild pointer writes and other bad updates into the database.